KIPIS – Freight and Goods Information System

 The total budget of the project: 1 862 000 Eur, whereas 89 % of project was funded by the European Regional Development Fund and 11% of KIPIS implementation cost was covered by Klaipeda State Seaport Authority.

 Users of KIPIS

-Striving to comply with the requirements of the port companies, the concept of KIPIS was developed in close cooperation with the companies and associations operating in the port and the state authorities responsible for inspecting freight and ships.
-The system is available to a wide range of users, including freight forwarding and shipping companies, stevedoring companies, AB “Lietuvos geležinkeliai" (public limited company Lithuanian Railways), the Lithuanian Customs Department, the Border and Transport State Veterinary Service, the State Plant Protection Service, Klaipeda Public Health Centre, and the Border Guard units of the State Border Guard Department.
+Striving to comply with the requirements of the port companies, the concept of KIPIS was developed in close cooperation with the companies and associations operating in the port and the authorities responsible for inspecting freight and ships.
+The PCS is designed and available for a wide range of users, including freight forwarding and shipping companies, stevedoring companies, AB “Lietuvos geležinkeliai” (Lithuanian Railways), Lithuanian Customs Department, Border and Transport State Veterinary Service, State Plant Protection Service, Klaipeda Public Health Centre and Border Guard units of the State Border Guard Department.
 The Freight and Goods Information System was integrated into the Port Information System.